NobleMajo/NobleMajo/README.md

 <details>
   <summary><b>📈 Github stats</b></summary>
+With this summary of statistics I want to show how meaningless they are.<br>
+Anyway, I like this animation: 😊👍

 <p align="center" style="width: 100%;">
     <img align="center" style="width: 100%;" src="https://raw.githubusercontent.com/noblemajo/noblemajo/output/github-contribution-grid-snake-dark.svg#gh-dark-mode-only" alt="NobleMajo" />
 </p>

+This kind of statistic always seems useless and meaningless to me, as the person may not even use GitHub, may not publish anything, or may have a full-time job in parallel:
 <p align="center" style="width: 100%;">
     <span style="width: 100%;">
         <img align="center" style="width: 49%;" src="https://github-readme-streak-stats.herokuapp.com/?user=NobleMajo&theme=onedark" alt="NobleMajo" />